sumatrapdfreader/sumatrapdf/docs/md/Command-line-arguments.md

 ## Options related to forward/inverse search (for LaTeX editors)

-- `-forward-search <sourcepath> <line>` : performs a forward search from a LaTeX source file to a loaded PDF document (using PdfSync or SyncTeX).
+- `-forward-search "<sourcepath>" <line> "<pdfpath>"`: performs a forward search from a LaTeX source file to a loaded PDF document (using PdfSync or SyncTeX).
 This is an alternative to the ForwardSearch DDE command.
-E.g. -forward-search main.tex 123 highlights all text related to line 123 in main.tex.
+E.g. -forward-search "/path/to/main.tex" 123 "/path/to/main.pdf" highlights all text related to line 123 in main.tex.
 - `-reuse-instance` : tells an already open SumatraPDF to load the indicated files.
 If there are several running instances, behavior is undefined.
 Only needed when communicating with SumatraPDF through DDE (use the ReuseInstance setting instead otherwise).
+OBS!
+This is a historic option, newer versions of SumatraPDF shall have it set by default.
 - `-inverse-search <command-line>` : sets the command line to be used for performing an inverse search from a PDF document (usually back to a LaTeX source file).
 The inverse search command line can also be set from the Setting dialog.
 Use the variable %f for the current filename and %l for the current line.
 [Deprecated]: This setting is exposed in the Options dialog after the first PDF document with corresponding .synctex or .pdfsync file has been loaded.
 Alternatively, use the corresponding advanced setting instead.
 - `-fwdsearch-offset <offset> -fwdsearch-width <width> -fwdsearch-color <hexcolor> -fwdsearch-permanent <flag>` : allows to customize the forward search highlight.
 Set the offset to a positive number to change the highlight style to a rectangle at the left of the page (instead of rectangles over the whole text).
 The flag for `-fwdsearch-permanent` can be 0 (make the highlight fade away, default) or 1.